elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-reasoning-enhance-the-credibility-of-a-speech.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content discusses how reasoning enhances the credibility of a speech by structuring arguments logically, using evidence, establishing the speaker's authority, addressing counterarguments, and engaging the audience.
+    This content discusses how reasoning enhances the credibility of a speech through logical structure, the use of evidence, and establishing speaker authority, while addressing counterarguments and engaging the audience.
   page_keywords: >-
-    reasoning, credibility, speech, logical structure, evidence, ethos, counterarguments, audience engagement, persuasive speech, critical thinking
+    reasoning, credibility, speech, logical structure, evidence, ethos, counterarguments, engagement, persuasive speech, emotional appeals, logical arguments, trust, critical thinking
 author: QuickTakes
 question: >-
     How can reasoning enhance the credibility of a speech?